JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_icon_file.md

 ### Plugin Icon File Format
 All Plugin Icon images must be provided in SVG format.
 Plugin Icons will be displayed in 40px by 40px and 80px by 80px size.
-However, _only one size icon_ should be supplied because the will automatically scale.
+However, _only one size icon_ should be supplied because it will automatically scale.

 | Icon Size  | Example SVG Icon                            |